Skip to main content

 Real-time database integration creates powerful patterns for consumer apps.
 Authenticate with Firebase, and security rules on Firestore/Realtime Database enforce Row Level Security automatically.
 This tight integration eliminates the middleware layer other platforms require for database authorization.
 Firebase documentation demonstrates real-time chat, collaborative editing, and multiplayer games leveraging this architecture.

 Where Firebase disappoints: B2B SaaS requirements.
 The platform lacks native organization support, provides only 5 default user fields requiring Firestore for extended profiles, and offers no built-in RBAC beyond limited custom claims.
-Enterprise SSO requires Identity Platform upgrade at $0.015/MAU, and MFA remains SMS-only without TOTP or hardware key support.
+Enterprise SSO requires the paid Identity Platform upgrade, and MFA—both SMS and TOTP—requires that same upgrade, with no hardware-key or WebAuthn option.
 For B2B startups, these limitations force architectural compromises early.

 AWS-native architectures: Cognito's deep integration